mcneel/developer.rhino3d.com/_guide_topics/general/contributing.md

 ## GitHub

 Many [McNeel projects](http://github.com/mcneel) are open-source and on [GitHub](http://github.com/).
-[RhinoCommon](https://github.com/mcneel/rhinocommon) - our cross-platform .NET API - is a great example.
+[RhinoCommon](https://github.com/mcneel/rhinocommon) - our cross-platform .NET SDK - is a great example.
 Even [this very website](https://github.com/mcneel/developer-rhino3d-com) you are reading now.
 Browse source, fork a repo, correct a typo: we welcome participation and pull-requests.

 ## Discourse